slatedocs/slate/source/includes/gcp/_images.md

 ### Images

-Images are virtual machine images that have a virtual disk that contains a bootable operating system.
+Images are virtual machine images that have a virtual disk which contains a bootable operating system.

 <!-------------------- LIST IMAGES -------------------->